elicus/wpmozo-addons-lite-for-elementor/readme.txt

 5. [Post Ticker](https://wpmozoaddons.com/elementor-post-ticker/) - Display your latest posts or news headlines in an eye-catching scrolling format using the WPMozo Post Ticker widget for Elementor.
 It’s perfect for highlighting recent updates, announcements, or trending topics on your WordPress website in a dynamic and engaging way.

-6. [Progress Bar](https://wpmozoaddons.com/elementor-progress-bar/) - Show a live progress indicator that fills as users scroll through your WordPress website's page with the WPMozo Progress Bar widget for Elementor.
+6. [Scroll Progress](https://wpmozoaddons.com/elementor-scroll-progress/) - Show a live progress indicator that fills as users scroll through your WordPress website's page with the WPMozo Scroll Progress widget for Elementor.
 Perfect for long pages, reading indicators, or creative visual feedback.

 7. [Dropdown Button](https://wpmozoaddons.com/elementor-dropdown-button/) - Display hidden links or content in a compact and user-friendly way with the WPMozo Dropdown Button widget for Elementor, perfect for navigation menus, quick actions, or additional options without cluttering the layout.